hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Front Door service.
+Must be globally unique.
 Changing this forces a new resource to be created.
-Must be globally unique across all Azure customers.

 * `location` -  (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created